ColonolNutty/Sims4CommunityLibrary/README.md

     - Sim State - Check various states of sims.
 (Wearing towel, Dying, etc.)
   - CAS
     - Outfit - Set/Get/Update/Check the current outfit of sims.
+    - CAS Utils - Attach/Detach/Check cas parts of a sims outfit.
+You can put any cas part in any BodyType via these.
   - Components - Get various components of objects (Statistics, Traits, Buffs, etc.)
   - Resources - Load Resources or Tuning files by their identifiers.
 (Buffs, Traits, Statistics, Snippets, etc.)
+  - Icons - Load Icons provided by S4CL or your own Icons.
-  - Type utilities - Determine the type of objects without needing to use isinstance or having a reference to the type itself in your own code.
+  - Types - Determine the type of objects without needing to use isinstance or having a reference to the type itself in your own code.
   - Time - Manage time.
 Pause the game, get/change the current game speed, get/set the time of day, etc.
-  - Collection utilities - Determine if an object is a collection, combine collections, flatten collections, etc.
+  - Collections - Determine if an object is a collection, combine collections, flatten collections, etc.
   - Injection - Inject custom functionality into functions
   - IO (Input/Output) - Write string data to a file or load string data from a file.
   - Stack Trace - Retrieve the complete and full stack trace.